-- Call the slamming company and tell it that you want the problem fixed and, under FCC rules, don't have to pay for the first 30 days of its service.
+- Call the slamming company and say you want the problem fixed and, under FCC rules, you don't have to pay for the first 30 days of its service.

 - Call your authorized company to inform it of the slam, and that you want to be switched back with the same calling plan you had before the slam.

-- Also, tell your authorized local telephone company that you want all carrier change charges (charges for switching companies) removed from your bill.
+- Also, tell your authorized local telephone company that you want all charges for switching companies removed from your bill.